dotnetrdf/dotnetrdf/docs/user_guide/global_options_changes.md

 **DEPRECATED**

-To force use of blocking IO you must now explicitly wrap the source stream/text reader by calling <xref:VDS.RDF.Parsing.ParsingTextReader.CreateBlocking(System.IO.TextReader)> or <xref:VDS.RDF.Parsing.ParsingTextReader.CreateBlocking(System.IO.TextReader, int)>.
+To force use of blocking IO you must now explicitly wrap the source stream/text reader by calling <xref:VDS.RDF.Parsing.ParsingTextReader.CreateBlocking(System.IO.TextReader)> or <xref:VDS.RDF.Parsing.ParsingTextReader.CreateBlocking(System.IO.TextReader,System.Int32)>.
 By default all parsers will wrap streams other than memory or file streams in a blocking text reader, so this step should only be necessary in rare circumstances of unexpected latency in file or memory IO.

 > [!WARNING]